depuits/FS22_ShelterMatters/README.md

 ### How It Works
 - Vehicles and tools left outdoors will slowly accumulate damage, even when idle.
 - The mod uses the `indoorAreas` of placeables to detect whether equipment is stored properly.
+- If a building lacks defined indoor areas (common in custom maps), you can use the Indoor Area placeables included in the mod to manually define them.

 ### Weather Interaction
 - Damage and wear accumulation rates are influenced by the current weather.
 For example: